augustoberwaldt/go-request-client/README.md

-# Go HTTP Client Library
+# Go HTTP Request Client Library

 A powerful and flexible HTTP client library for Go, inspired by Guzzle PHP.
 This library provides a simple interface for building HTTP requests, handling responses, and integrating with web services.